Miltonly/Streets/Restivo Lane

 What's nearby

-Ford District Park is directly adjacent to Restivo Lane, offering a playground, sports fields, and walking trails within a minute's walk.
-For daily errands, Sobeys Milton is an eight-minute drive west on Derry Road, and Walmart and FreshCo are both about nine minutes away.
-Milton District Hospital is eight minutes by car, and the Milton GO Station is ten minutes away, providing commuter rail service to Toronto.
-Highway 401 access at Regional Road 25 is nine minutes from the street.
+Ford District Park is the immediate anchor, directly adjacent to Restivo Lane.
+It offers a playground, sports fields, and a splash pad, all within a short walk.
+For daily errands, Sobeys Milton is an eight-minute drive west, and Walmart Milton and FreshCo are nine minutes away.
+Milton District Hospital is also eight minutes by car, providing emergency and outpatient care.
+The Milton GO Station is ten minutes away, with trains to Toronto Union Station in about an hour.
+Highway 401 access at Regional Road 25 is nine minutes, connecting to Mississauga and beyond.

 Comparable homes nearby

-Restivo Lane sits in the Ford neighbourhood, a position that makes the GO line the realistic Toronto commute.
-The Milton GO station is a ten-minute drive; from there, Union Station runs just under an hour total.
-For those working in Mississauga, the drive runs around 22 minutes, and the 401 ramp at Regional Road 25 is a nine-minute reach.
-The street itself is quiet, with through-traffic limited to residents, so the road network handles the load without the noise of a busier corridor.
+Restivo Lane sits in Milton's Ford neighbourhood, a position that makes the GO line the realistic Toronto commute.
+Milton GO Station is a ten-minute drive, putting Union Station under 70 minutes total door-to-door.
+For those working in Mississauga or Burlington, the drive runs around 20 minutes each way.
+Highway 401 access at Regional Road 25 is nine minutes from the lane, a daily handle for commuters heading east or west.
+The street itself is quiet enough that the road network handles the load without the through-traffic noise that defines busier corridors.

 Schools and catchment

 Public elementary catchment draws to E.W.
-Foster Public School, a six-minute drive, and W.I.
-Dick Middle School, also six minutes away.
-Sam Sherratt Public School is a seven-minute drive.
-Catholic elementary students attend St. Scholastica Catholic Elementary, a four-minute drive from Restivo's southern end.
-Secondary students draw to Craig Kielburger Secondary School for public and St. Francis Xavier Catholic Secondary School for Catholic, both within a seven-minute drive.
-The catchment logic here routes families by board preference and distance.
+Foster Public School and W.I.
+Dick Middle School, both a six-minute drive; Sam Sherratt Public School is a minute further.
+Catholic elementary students attend St. Scholastica Catholic Elementary, four minutes from Restivo Lane.
+Secondary students route to Craig Kielburger Secondary School for the public board or St. Francis Xavier Catholic Secondary School for the Catholic board, both within a seven-minute drive.
+The proximity to multiple elementary options gives families flexibility depending on program fit.

 Who this street suits